Basics

 In the field of case study research, where a particular case (or a few cases) is studied in-depth, pilot studies can help in delineating the boundaries of the case, deciding on the data collection methods, and anticipating potential challenges in data gathering or interpretation.

-A pilot study, being a precursor to the main research, is not merely a preliminary step; it's a vital one for the researcher.
+A pilot study, being a precursor to the main research, can provide valuable insight to the researcher.
 These initial investigations through pilot studies, while smaller in scale, can prove consequential in terms of benefits they offer to the research process.

 At its core, a pilot study is a testing ground for the tools, techniques, and strategies that will be employed in the main study.
 By test-driving these elements, you can identify weaknesses or areas of improvement in the methodology.